Luftare/shadow/README.md

 - playback opponent autoFire guns shooting only when they actually shoot
 - guns have to be reloaded based on clip size
 - clip size + total bullets is stored in item state
+- playback empty clip sound if autoFire gun has run out of magazine ammo